 The man hooked his cane into the crook of his left arm and looked down into the gathering of lottery tickets he held in that hand.
-He shuffled through what appeared to be twenty tickets before pulling one out and extended it towards Keon.
+He shuffled through what appeared to be twenty tickets before pulling one out and extending it towards Keon.

 "I figured I'd try my hand at the big one tonight.
 I only play the 3 and 4 every day, but I was thinking I would try to win all of the money tonight.
 But, I changed my mind when I saw you coming in.
 I don't need that kinda money.
 The hits I get now are just fine.
 I don't need any more than what's coming to me."

 Keon was confused and slow to reach for the ticket.
 The older man extended his arm a bit further and Keon finally moved to take the ticket.

 "Why me sir?
 All of these people…," he gestured toward the growing line.

 "I saw something in your eyes that I had a long time ago.
 Hope.
 You have hope in your eyes for something more than money can bring you.
 I seen't that look in the eyes of a lot of people I knew a life or two ago.
 I ain't studying none of these other people here trying to get rich.
 You trying to do right by your peoples."

 "As I said, we all deserve to have it easy once or twice until the Good Lord calls us home.
 Take your time Brother."